Skip to Main Navigation

 Overall, 7 million people in the region were expected to escape poverty between 2022 and 2023 at the lower-middle income poverty line (US$3.65/day, 2017 at purchasing power parity (PPP)), whereas 37 million people were projected to escape poverty at the upper-middle income poverty line (US$6.85/ day, 2017 PPP).

-Despite significant progress, developing EAP, a region with a population of over 2.1 billion faces challenges.
-Rapid urbanization and business demands are feeding a massive need for investment in infrastructure, broadband access, adequate sanitation, reduction, and management of marine plastic pollution.
-With aging, rising chronic diseases, and increasing health expenditure, people’s demand for health care is changing in favor of comprehensive health care encompassing prevention and to treatment and continuous care at affordable costs.
-Meeting growing electricity needs at a reasonable price and without massively increasing the greenhouse gas (GHG) footprint of East Asia and Pacific is a major question.
+Despite significant progress, developing EAP faces challenges.
+Rapid urbanization and business demands are feeding a massive need for investment in infrastructure, broadband access, adequate sanitation, and reduction and management of marine plastic pollution.
+Unleashing competition is critical to increase firm productivity.
+With aging, rising chronic diseases, and increasing health expenditure, the demand for health care is shifting in favor of comprehensive health care encompassing prevention, and to treatment and continuous care at affordable costs.
+Meeting growing electricity needs at a reasonable price and without massively increasing the greenhouse gas footprint of the region is also a major challenge.

 Reducing exposure to climate risks is critical for a region that includes 13 of the world’s 30 most climate-vulnerable countries.
 East Asia and Pacific also bears the brunt of 70% of the world’s natural disasters, which have affected more than 1.6 billion people in the region since 2000.
 Pacific Island countries, where rising sea levels are threatening coastal areas and atoll islands, have been hit hard by natural disasters.